ibm-cloud-docs/devsecops/devsecops-cc-pipeline.md

 ## Stages and evidences
 {: #devsecops-cc-pipeline-evidences}

-The table below provides a relationship between various types of evidence and the specific stages within the pipeline where their collection takes place.
+The following table provides a relationship between various types of evidence and the specific stages within the pipeline where their collection takes place.

 |Task or stage |Evidence Type |
 |:----------|:------------------------------|